 The pole left the park in November 2009, when a city art commissioner hired a crane company to remove the 18-foot, 500-pound pole and haul it away for restoration.
 They loaded it onto a truck, but that truck got stuck in the mud and a tow truck had to be called.
 The tow-truck owner called police to direct traffic while he freed the other truck.
 And so off the totem pole went, with the help of the crane-company owner, the tow-truck owner and several police officers, none of whom bothered to check whether the “art commissioner” actually had permission to take the thing in the first place.

-A few days later, a Rotarian who happened to be driving by saw this:
+A few days later, a Rotarian who happened to be driving by saw that something seemed to be missing.

 No, said the Parks Department, we’re not working on any totem poles, why do you ask?